-The easiest way to cut a fresh pineapple is to first use a knife to cut off the greenery and skin at the top and the bottom of the fresh fruit.
-Next, quarter the pineapple lengthwise and cut out the hardcore of each section.
+The easiest way to cut a fresh pineapple is first to use a knife to cut off the greenery and skin at the top and the bottom of the fresh fruit.
+Next, quarter the pineapple lengthwise and cut out the core of each section.
 Cut the quarters in half lengthwise so that you end up with 8 pieces.
-Then cut the fruit away from the skin of each piece and dice the fruit.
+Then, cut the fruit away from the skin of each piece and dice the fruit.

 A medium fresh pineapple that is cored and cubed yields about 5 cups.
 For red lentil soup, use 2 cans of pineapple packed in water or natural juice.
 Use the liquid from the can for the tomato puree plus ⅓ of the chunks of pineapples.
 Use the remaining pineapple chunks to add to the soup at the end of cooking.